Christopher Nkunku: RB Leipzig

 On 18 July 2019, RB Leipzig announced Nkunku's signing on a five-year deal for an approximate €13 million transfer fee plus bonuses.
 He made his debut for the club on 11 August in a DFB-Pokal match against VfL Osnabrück, which ended in a 3–2 victory.
 His Bundesliga debut followed a week later, scoring his first competitive goal on the first matchday of the 2019–20 season in a 4–0 win over regional rivals Union Berlin.

 On 22 February 2020, Nkunku provided four assists in a 5–0 victory over Schalke 04.
 In doing so, he became just the second player in recent Bundesliga history to register four assists in a single match, after Szabolcs Huszti in 2012.

 On 15 September 2021, Nkunku scored a hat-trick for Leipzig in their 6–3 defeat to Manchester City in a 2021–22 UEFA Champions League group stage match.
-He was the first player in the club's history to score a hat-trick in the Champions League.
-On 25 September 2021, Nkunku scored a brace in a 6–0 win against Hertha BSC.
-A week later, he scored another brace in a win against VfL Bochum, making this the first time he scored back-to-back braces in his career.
+He was the first player in the club's history to score a hat-trick in the UEFA Champions League.
 In May 2022, he won the 2021–22 Bundesliga Player of the Season award after scoring 20 times and assisting 13 goals in 34 league games.
+In the 2022–23 season, he scored 16 goals in the league to finish as joint top scorer along with Niclas Füllkrug.

+Chelsea

+On 20 June 2023, Nkunku signed for Premier League club Chelsea on a six-year deal starting 1 July 2023.
+The transfer fee was reported to be £52 million.
+On 8 August, it was announced that he had undergone surgery for a knee injury sustained during a pre-season match and would be out for an extended period, thereby missing the start of the season.
+He finally made his debut on 19 December 2023 against Newcastle United in the quarter-finals of the EFL Cup, scoring a penalty in the 4–2 shoot-out win after the match finished 1–1.
+Five days later, he made his Premier League debut away at Wolverhampton Wanderers, coming off the bench during the second half and scoring a late goal in a 2–1 defeat for Chelsea.
+On 31 January 2024, he scored again against Liverpool in a 4–1 loss at Anfield.
+On 24 September, Nkunku scored a hat-trick against EFL League Two side Barrow A.F.C. in the third round of the EFL Cup, helping the Blues to a 5–0 victory.

+AC Milan

+On 30 August 2025, Nkunku moved to Serie A, signing for AC Milan on a five-year deal worth €42 million.
+A month later, on 23 September, he scored his first goal in a 3–0 Coppa Italia victory over Lecce.